 - Offering counseling for patient and family to help cope with end-of-life issues, assist with understanding Medicare and Medicaid, and help in coordinating community resources.

-- Delivering special services such as speech and physical therapy if needed to improve the quality-of-life.
+- Delivering special services such as speech, occupational and physical therapy if needed to improve the quality-of-life.

 - Making short-term inpatient care available when pain or other symptoms become too difficult to manage at home.